UniversalDependencies/UD_Italian-VIT/README.md

 # Introduction

-VIT originated as a constituency based treebank following the theoretical framework described in (Delmonte et al. 2007), and was later on converted into a dependency representation in ConLL-X format (Delmonte 2009).
+VIT originated as a constituency based treebank following the theoretical framework described in (Delmonte et al. 2007), and was later converted into a dependency representation in ConLL-X format (Delmonte 2009).

 VIT includes linguistic materials of diverse nature, extracted from five different text genres: news, burocratic, political, scientific and literary genres (Delmonte et al. 2007).